Low-carbon fuel standard: Latest Developments

 In 2011, a provision was added to the LCFS that allows refiners to receive credits for the deployment of innovative crude production technologies, such as carbon capture and sequestration or solar steam generation.
 Solar thermal enhanced oil recovery is a form of enhanced oil recovery (EOR), which is key to harvesting California's heavy crude.
 Currently, California uses EOR to help produce about 60% of its crude output.
 By using solar power instead of natural gas to create steam for EOR, solar steam generation reduces the amount of emissions produced during oil extraction, thus lowering the overall carbon intensity of crude.
 California currently has two solar EOR projects in operation, one in McKittrick, operated by LINN Energy (formerly Berry Petroleum) using enclosed trough technology from GlassPoint Solar, and another in Coalinga operated by Chevron Corporation using BrightSource Energy power tower technology.

 CARB is currently considering an amendment to allow upstream operators to receive credits for deploying innovative crude production technologies.

 In 2015, California's LCFS was re-adopted in order to address some of the issues in the original proposed standard.
 A number of the changes were made, including updated crude provisions, a new model used to be used to calculate carbon intensity, the establishment of a "Credit Clearance" process that would take effect at the end of the year should the LCFS credit market become too competitive, and other provisions.

 In May 2016, the Seneca Solar Project became the first facility to start earning LCFS credits.
 Located in the North Midway Sunset oil field in Taft, Kern County, California, this facility met the threshold of 0.10gCO2/ MJ carbon intensity (CI) reduction.

 Shortly after that, in August 2016, the SB 32 was passed, which changed the target for green house gas (GHG) reduction to 40% below the levels in 1990, to be achieved by 2030.
 It is anticipated that this will lead to the tightening of LCFS standards from 2020 all the way through 2030.

 In November 2017, GlassPoint announced a partnership with Aera Energy to bring its enclosed trough technology to the South Belridge Oil Field, near Bakersfield, California.
 When done, the facility will be California's largest solar EOR field.
 It is projected to produce approximately 12 million barrels of steam per year through a 850MW thermal solar steam generator.
 It will also cut carbon emissions from the facility by 376,000 metric tons per year.

+In 2019, concluding a long-running challenge to the constitutionality of the California LCFS, the Ninth Circuit Court of Appeals ruled that the 2015 LCFS did not violate the Commerce Clause of the United States Constitution.